Yolette Lévy

 Yolette Lévy (May 15, 1938 – December 6, 2018) was a Haitian-born Canadian politician and activist from Val-d'Or, in Abitibi-Témiscamingue, Quebec.
 She was for many years a municipal councilor in Val-d'Or.
 Originally a pharmacist, she also worked as a feminist activist, trade unionist, and defender of the rights of seniors.

 Early life

 Yolette Lévy was born May 15, 1938, in Haiti.
-Hailing from Cap-Haïtien, she worked as a pharmacist in her country of origin.
+She hailed from Cap-Haïtien.